vtex/shoreline/styleguides/admin/documentation/layouts/introduction.md

 # Introduction

 Our design system comes with a set of layout components to help you build common layouts inside your application.

-### Components Overview
+They include the following basic structures:

-- `Columns:` Represents a basic columned layout.
-It implements a 12 column flexbox based responsive column system.
+- `Columns:` represents a basic columned layout.
+It implements a 12 column flexbox-based, responsive column system.
-- `Set:` Represents a set of components, that automatically space out the components.
+- `Set:` represents a set of components, that automatically space out the components.

+If you find a layout behavior not implemented yet and you think that could be useful to have it in our design system, feel free to create an [issue in our repository](https://github.com/vtex/onda/issues/new/choose).
+Suggestions are welcome!

-## `Do's`:
+## Do's:

+Layout components should be used during the following cases:

-### ✅ You are building a layout inside your application.
+- ✅ You are building a layout inside your application.

-### ✅ You want to add consistency between common layouts.
+- ✅ You want to add consistency between common layouts.

-### ✅ You want to avoid handling layout behavior in atomic components.
+- ✅ You want to avoid handling layout behavior in atomic components.

 ```jsx static
 // 🚫 Wrong